krujos/bosh-zsh-autocompletion/README.md

 bosh-zsh-autocompletion
 =======================

 Oh My Zsh (or probably any zsh but YMMV) plugin for BOSH autocompletion.

-Full disclosure, I've not tested this w/ the AWS plugin, only with BOSH light.
+See the know issues below for what doesn't work.

 Installation
 ============